 The procedures and guidance should be communicated to all stakeholders including staff, volunteers, young people and parents and provided in a language and format that can be easily understood so that everyone is aware of what is required.

-An organisation that is seen to challenge all concerns, including those thought of as lower-level, discourages any further rule breaking or escalating behaviour from taking place.
+It's important that an organisation challenges all concerns, including those thought of as lower-level, as it discourages any further rule breaking or escalating behaviour from taking place.
 When lower-level concerns are left unchallenged it creates the environment for more serious rule breaks and even abuse to occur.

 The organisation’s lead safeguarding officer or case management group – sometimes with local authority designated officer (LADO) support – may decide that a concern constitutes a lower-level concern.